U.S.S. Dragonscale

 Notes

 An addition to the game in 2020 was been Ba'ul Antiproton Weapons.
 These trade the innate Critical Severity of Antiproton for a reflection which deals 5% of damage dealt to target to the closest target.
 This applies to every shot, and with the lobi 2pc this is further increased to 10% of total damage dealt to up to two additional targets after the initial.
-There are some effects which carry over on these reflections, chief among them on this build being Suppression Barrage Debuffs.
+There are some effects which carry over on these reflections, such as Suppression Barrage Debuffs which were present on the Endeavor version of this build.

 With the Lobi Ba'ul weapon and console set, Linked Sentry, the reflections can be upgraded to deal 10% of damage to target and bounce to two targets.
 It also grants the basic reflection to standard Antiproton weapons.
 Because of how tanking works, Ba'ul weapons have quickly become the go-to for tanking options.
 This isn't to say that other weapon types are inherently bad, but the inability to hit as many targets that Ba'ul weapons can leave them lacking for ability to draw as many targets.
-Notice, however, that I did not fit out all of my weapons as Ba'ul beams, simply because I spared no expense on these "vanilla" AP beams, which are hardly plain.
+Notice, however, that I did not fit out all of my weapons as Ba'ul beams, as I already had several crafted AP beams from when [Pen] weapons were the best.
 They each have [Pen] modifiers and a mix of CrtD/Dmg modifiers.
+Since they aren't Ba'ul, they will end up only reflecting to one additional target instead of two, but there is quite a bit of cost to pick up more Ba'ul beams and fully upgrade them simply to hit another target.

 Starship Equipment